 During the assignment process, our system will refer to your questionnaire and preferences to assign you to an available space, matched with a roommate (if applicable).
 Please note that while we do our best to accommodate students’ top building and room preferences, we cannot guarantee placement in your top choices.

 Traditionally, housing assignments are made with students of the same sex, and in general, that will continue.
 However, we acknowledge that this does not work for everyone.
 To meet the needs of all students, by nurturing an atmosphere where students can be the most comfortable with whom they live, it is important that the residential community has an atmosphere that values diversity, social justice, and promotes the dignity of all people.

-Therefore, all residential students may choose to create their living group as single sex (male or female), or a mixed group, which will create a gender inclusive unit.
+Therefore, all residential students may choose to opt into a gender-inclusive unit.
 It is important that the JHU housing community is a comfortable, safe place for students to live.
 Not all students are comfortable living in units with other students that are assigned or chosen based solely on sex.
 The goal is for students to feel empowered and supported by the housing system.
 This option was developed by Housing and Residential Life to be offered in the same manner as our room selection processes, with nothing different required, thus it will not call attention to the living environment that students choose and will provide an inclusive climate.

 First-year Blue Jays have the choice of a few meal plans based on their housing accommodations.
 Visit the Meal Plans page to learn more.